mailvelope/keyserver/README.md

 It uses [MongoDB](https://www.mongodb.com/) v6.0+ as its database.

-Note: You may also use [FerretDB](https://ferretdb.com), which aims to provide a Free Software replacement for MongoDB.
-But you will need to use ferretdb-compat branch since FerretDB is currently missing some features required by Mailvelope Keyserver.
+Note: You may also use [FerretDB](https://ferretdb.com) 2.0+, which aims to provide a Free Software replacement for MongoDB.
+But you will need to use [an older version of Mailvelope Key Server](https://github.com/mailvelope/keyserver/tree/c7ffbefa744473be06500e722dc1c9327a130cd5) since FerretDB [TTL indexes are not fully MongoDB compatible](https://github.com/FerretDB/FerretDB/issues/4960) yet.

 # Getting started
 ## Installation